Potential re-accession of the United Kingdom to the European Union: Fifth anniversary polling

-In 2021, for the fifth anniversary of the UK's EU membership referendum, Euronews commissioned a survey by Redfield & Wilton Strategies of attitudes to the European Union and Brexit in the EU's four largest countries.
-This included a question about how responders would feel about the UK re-joining the EU.
+In 2021, for the fifth anniversary of the UK's EU membership referendum, Euronews commissioned an opinion poll conducted by Redfield & Wilton Strategies of attitudes to the European Union and Brexit in the EU's four largest countries.
+Redfield & Wilton polled 1,500 people in each member-state between the 6th and 7th of June 2021.
+The poll included the following question about how responders would feel about the UK re-joining the EU: